 All of this protective gear, or at least some of it, will be necessary for employees to do their job successfully and safely.
-It’s also expected that some of this gear (coveralls, rubber-toed shoes/boots) will be purchased by them, but it could depend on company policy as well.
+It’s also expected that some of this gear (coveralls, rubber-toed shoes/boots, (the best insoles for work boots), will be purchased by them, but it could depend on company policy as well.
 Another thing is that the workplace has dedicated safety stations (first-aid kits, eyewash station) for added safety benefits.

 4. Make a Continous Effort to Keep Areas Clean and Clear

 Creating a safe work environment is an ongoing process.
 The cleaning and maintaining of an organized space is not a one-time deal, so you, and your employees, have to be continuously aware of what may have changed and how to ensure that it remains clean and organized.
 Boxes, cords, wires, and debris that is strewn about, along with spills or slipping hazards should be cleaned immediately to prevent a future accident.

 5. Appoint a Responsible Person to a Health and Safety Representative Position

 Nearly every job, from a white-collar office to a blue-collar labor factory has to have a health and safety representative.
 This is usually not a dedicated position, but rather an individual that was chosen or applied to take on this role.
 As an employer, this is a good time to find someone who is responsible and committed to ensuring the safety of their fellow employees to take on the duty of being the health and safety rep for your workplace.
 Finding a qualified individual that you can trust gives you some extra relief knowing that they are equally committed to the task.

 6. Focus on Continual Education About Workplace Safety